seung-hyun-moon/hivelab-web/README.md

 ## Usage

 Navigate to `http://localhost:80` in your web browser to use the application.
 You can view and manage customers and items from here.

-# Test entry
-Test entry. to be deleted.